 |What Was||Is Now|

-|Polytechnic University||Polytechnic Institute of New York University
+|Polytechnic Institute of New York University||NYU Polytechnic School of Engineering|

-|Usage: Formal documents issued from the Institute (we will call ourselves the Institute instead of the University)|
+|Usage: Formal documents issued from the NYU Polytechnic School of Engineering|

-|Usage: Second instance in article, paragraph, etc. for public view, or to non-NYU-Poly and NYU-Poly readers, e.g., correspondence to research partner at another institution.
+|Usage: Second instance in article, paragraph, etc. for public view, or to internal and external audiences, e.g., correspondence to research partner at another institution.
 And all subsequent mentions in article, paragraph, etc. for public view; anywhere|

 |"Poly" is no longer in use|